vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 2. Download the Tanzu CLI.
 </strong></p>

 Go to the [VMware Tanzu Application Platform product page](https://network.tanzu.vmware.com/products/tanzu-application-platform/).
-Select the `tanzu-cli-tap-v1.1.0` option and then download the `tanzu-framework-bundle` binary that matches your operating system (either `-windows`, `-mac`, or `-linux`).
+Select the `tanzu-cli-v0.11.2` option and then download the `tanzu-framework-bundle` binary that matches your operating system (either `tanzu-framework-bundle-windows`, `tanzu-framework-bundle-mac`, or `tanzu-framework-bundle-linux`).

 <p><strong>
 3. Create a new system folder for the <code>tanzu</code> cli.